wang9hu/cheatsheets-and-misc/myJavascriptNote.md

   - `<script defer type='text/javascript' src='feed.js'></script>`
   - notice its difference with `async`
     ![](./script%20async%20defer.png)
+  - usually `defer` is better than `async` cause it ensure the order of scripts and doesn't block the rendering of the page
+  - If the script is not critical to the functionality of the page and doesn't rely on the page's content, `async` can be used to improve the page's loading performance.
     <br>
 - in js file, put everything in the callback body `document.addEventListener('DOMContentLoaded', (event) => {});`